DinoChiesa/Apigee-Java-WsSec-Signature-2/README.md

 ```

 This example has been prettified.
 The signed document will not be pretty-printed
-like that.
-Applying an XML Digital Signature will collapse whitespace.
+like that; applying an XML Digital Signature will collapse whitespace.
+If you do
+"pretty print" the signed document, you may render the signature
+invalid.
+Whitespace matters.

 ## About Keys

 There is a private RSA key and a corresponding certificate embedded in the API
-Proxy.
-You should not use those for your own purposes.
-Create your
+Proxy. *You should not use those for your own purposes.* Create your
-own.
-Self-signed is fine for testing purposes.
+own keypair and certificate.
+Self-signed certificates are fine for testing purposes.
 You can
 do it with openssl.
 Creating a privatekey, a certificate signing request, and a
 certificate, is as easy as 1, 2, 3: